 Quality has become an important issue to people all over the world.
-ISO/IEC 17025 accreditation provides the assurance that calibration and testing laboratories are delivering good services, and consistent data.
+ISO 15189 accreditation provides the assurance that medical testing laboratories are delivering good services, and consistent data.

 As mentioned earlier, a key ingredient of the recipe for quality and competency is third-party accreditation.
 A company cannot achieve accreditation until it hires a well-recognized accreditation body to carry out a complete and thorough assessment of its laboratory management system.